openvinotoolkit/openvino/docs/OV_Runtime_UG/performance_hints.md

 @endsphinxdirective

-While an application if free to create more requests if needed (for example to support asynchronous inp[uts population) **it is very important to at least run the `ov::optimal_number_of_infer_requests` of the inference requests in parallel**, for efficiency (device utilization) reasons.
+While an application if free to create more requests if needed (for example to support asynchronous inputs population) **it is very important to at least run the `ov::optimal_number_of_infer_requests` of the inference requests in parallel**, for efficiency (device utilization) reasons.

+Also, notice that `ov::hint::PerformanceMode::LATENCY` does not necessarily imply using single inference request.
+For example, multi-socket CPUs can deliver as high number of requests (at the same minimal latency) as there are NUMA nodes on the machine.

 ## Combining the Hints and Individual Low-Level Settings
 While sacrificing the portability at a some extent, it is possible to combine the hints with individual device-specific settings.